promise-authentication/promise_authentication/app/views/about/_draft.html.md

 We can create that world togehter.
 But it's not easy.
 It requires all of us to pull together.
 In the same direction.

+There are two problems at the core of the current landscape of SSO

+The first problem is commercial interest.

+The second problem is mixing personal identity with the identity required in authentication.
+They are not the same.
+And should be treated differently.

+But isn't this solved already with Google, Facebook, Twitter and all the others?
+Well, no. And let me explain why.
+The problem with the current SSO solutions out there, is that they all have at least one of the following problems within.

+But what about security?

+And how do you feel when you forget one of those passwords?
+Or even worse, when you forget if you signed up to a specific service using Google, Facebook or Twitter?

+Wouldn't it be nice if signing in to digital services wasn't such a hassle?
+No more "Forgot you password?".

+What if I told you, that technically you only need one password.
+That you have so many passwords because we, the people that develops software, haven't managed to coordinate our efforts to handle authentication.
+Yet.

+The reasons for this are many, and <%= name %> is yet another attempt at solving this.
+But the approach is very different and addresses all the challenges with the current state.

+So we ask you to come up with new passwords every time you want to use our services the first time.

+Sometimes, though, we offer you to sign up using one of your social accounts.
+Google, Facebook, Twitter or what have you.